Learning-from-the-curve/Data/README.md

 # Data
 Repo with data and/or code for scraping data.
-Run the script to download several datasets on COVID and economics.
+Run the script to download several datasets on COVID and economics on your local machine.
 The data calls the latest available data (e.g. daily for COVID cases).

 ## Datasets in collection